pomipomie/express_task_manager/README.md

 ## Features

-- CRUD operations for tasks
+- CRUD operations for tasks, projects and users
 - TypeScript for type safety
 - Express.js for routing and middleware
 - Jest for testing
 - MongoDB for data persistence
 - Input validation
 - Error handling
+- Rate limiting
+- Cache management with Redis
+- Logging with Winston
+- Response compression

 ## Prerequisites